InterLinked1/lbbs/README.md

 independent of the filtering language used, which can be useful for testing.
 MailScript was added before Sieve support was added due to the easier implementation.

-Currently, some capabilities, such as executing system commands, are only possible with MailScript, not with Sieve.
+Currently, some capabilities, such as executing system commands or processing outgoing emails, that are only possible with MailScript, not with Sieve.
 Although there are Sieve extensions to do this, the Sieve implementation in the BBS does not yet support this (or rather, the underlying library does not).
 Eventually the goal is to have full feature parity.